 If you’ve ever typed into Google’s search bar, you’ve seen Google Seller Ratings in action.
-In essence, it’s a star rating that displays underneath the URL on your Google Adwords ads.
+In essence, it’s a star rating that displays underneath the URL on your Google Ads.
 While most often associated with eCommerce companies, any company with a digital presence can take advantage of Google Seller Ratings.
 Take a look at the example below, on how a mortgage broker can have GSRs display on their search ads.

 Google has said that the seller ratings extension benefits both searchers and businesses, as it increases click-through rate by 10% on average which can lead to a higher quality score.